twcc/man-vip/GD-VCS-main _en.md

-* On the basic information page, fill in the name and description of the instance, select the version of the image, and the specifications of the needed hardware, including different combinations of number of CPUs, memory size, storage volume, and credit limit.
+* On the basic information page, fill in the name and description of the instance, select the version of the image, and the specifications of the needed hardware, including different combinations of number of CPUs, memory size, storage disk, and credit limit.
 Click "NEXT: KEY PAIR>"

 ![](https://cos.twcc.ai/SYS-MANUAL/uploads/upload_bc503fc7bc523848e591c037189a1cbb.png)